micro-nova/AmpliPi/DEVELOPING.md

 1. Make changes using your favorite editor
 1. To run the amplipi server in debug mode, run `./scripts/run_debug_webserver` it will run a debug webserver on [amplipi.local:5000](http://amplipi.local:5000).

+## Additional setup and notes for testing on Windows

+__You will need to install the following:__
+- git (you will need git bash)
+- vscode (only recommended)
+- python 3 and setup the python path (step 6 in the following guide) https://- com/kb/how-to-install-python-3-windows

+__Notes:__
+- The latest Windows 10 supports mDNS which we use to easily ssh into amplipi, however we had some problems using WiFi so we suggest a ethernet connection on windows.

 ## Different development setups
 Many of you will not have the luxury of having an AmpliPi system to test with, after all they are not currently available.
 Below are a couple of different ways you can start developing for the AmpliPi without an actual system: